Review of Health Research

 - Health information concerns information linked to an identifiable individual and includes their medical history, information about disabilities and services that are or have been provided to the individual, information derived from testing or examination of the individual’s body parts and bodily substances, and any other information that has been collected incidentally during the provision of a health or disability service to that individual (Health research and privacy: Guidance notes for health researchers and ethics committees 1996: 2).

 The purpose of health research review is to “check that proposed health and disability research meets established ethical standards that aim to protect participants” (Ministry of Health 2014: 6).
-Ethical standards are set out in two documents written by the National Ethics Advisory Committee, these being Ethical Guidelines for Intervention Studies and Ethical Guidelines for Observational Studies.
-Please note that new HRC Guidelines are due for release in July 2019.
+Ethical standards are set out in the National Ethical Standards for Health and Disability Research and Quality Improvement by the National Ethics Advisory Committee.

 There are four Health and Disabilities Ethics Committees (HDECs), administered by the Ministry of Health, which are responsible for the review of health research.
 These committees see applications for (1) intervention studies (clinical trials), (2) observational research which is more than minimal risk, (3) studies using identifiable public health data (i.e. where the researchers will have access to identifiable details, even if these will not be reported in the research), and (4) studies where human tissue samples will be taken from patients.